awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

 1. [Attach the new encrypted volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) to the Amazon EC2 instance\.

-1. Update the key policy for the CMK [using the AWS Management Console default view, AWS Management Console policy view, or AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-how-to)\.
-Add the following key policy statements to allow the AWS Cloud9 service, `AWSServiceRoleForAWSCloud9`, to access the CMK\.
+1. Update the key policy for the KMS key [using the AWS Management Console default view, AWS Management Console policy view, or AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-how-to)\.
+Add the following key policy statements to allow the AWS Cloud9 service, `AWSServiceRoleForAWSCloud9`, to access the KMS key\.
 **Note**
-If you're using an AWS managed CMK, skip this step\.
+If you're using an AWS managed key, skip this step\.

    ```
    {